A wonderfully tasty appetizer, these stuffed mini peppers are also very easy to make.

 - ¼ teaspoon garlic powder

 - Olive oil spray

 - Cut the mini peppers in half lengthwise, leaving the stems intact.
-Remove seeds and membranes.
+Remove the seeds and membranes.

-- Spread the peppers, cut side down, on the baking sheet.
-Spray them with olive oil, then turn to the other side, so that cut side is up.
+- Spread the peppers, cut side down, on a cutting board.
+Spray them with olive oil, then turn to the other side, so that the cut side is up.

-- Spoon the seasoned goat cheese into the mini bell peppers, using about one heaping teaspoon per half bell pepper.
-Spray the tops with olive oil.
+- Spoon the seasoned goat cheese into the peppers, using about one heaping teaspoon per half bell pepper.
+Lightly spray the tops with olive oil.

-- Heat your broiler on high and position a rack 6 inches below the heat source.
-Broil the stuffed peppers until the cheese is golden brown, 3-5 minutes.
-Serve immediately, or keep them in a warm oven until your guests arrive.
+- Broil the peppers until the cheese is golden brown, 3-5 minutes.
+Serve immediately, or keep them in a warm (150 degrees F) oven until your guests arrive, up to one hour.